-If the above-mentioned conditions (i) and (ii) do not apply to the Dutch Resident Individual, the Dutch Resident Individual's net investment assets (rendementsgrondslag) for the year will be subject to an annual Dutch income tax on a deemed return (with a maximum of 5.53% in 2022) under the regime for savings and investments (inkomen uit sparen en beleggen), insofar the Dutch Resident Individual's net investment assets for the year exceed a statutory threshold (heffingvrij vermogen).
-The net investment assets for the year are the fair market value of the investment assets less the allowable liabilities on January 1 of the relevant calendar year.
-Our ordinary shares are included as investment assets.
-For the net investment assets on January 1, 2022, the deemed return ranges from 1.82% up to 5.53% (depending on the aggregate amount of the net investment assets of the Dutch Resident Individual on January 1, 2022).
-The deemed return will be adjusted annually on the basis of historic market yields.
+If the above-mentioned conditions (i) and (ii) do not apply to the Dutch Resident Individual, the ordinary shares will be subject to an annual Dutch income tax under the regime for savings and investments (inkomen uit sparen en beleggen).
+Taxation only occurs insofar the Dutch Resident Individual's net investment assets for the year exceed a statutory threshold (heffingvrij vermogen).
+The net investment assets for the year are the fair market value of the investment assets less the fair market value of the liabilities on January 1 of the relevant calendar year (reference date; peildatum).
+Actual income or capital gains realized in respect of the ordinary shares are as such not subject to Dutch income tax.